alt-key-project/comfyui-dream-project/readme.md

 If possible, I will change the default configuration to one that more versions/builds of ffmpeg will accept.
 Do let me know what arguments are causing issues for you!

+### Framerate is not always right with mpegCoder encoding node

+The mpegCoder library will always use variable frame rate encoding if it is available in the output format.
+With most outputs this means that your actual framerate will differ slightly from the requested one.
+This is why the default configuration uses MPEG2 output as it forces fixed frame rate.